Berengarius13/L-Getloc_CI/README.md

 #### Disclaimer
-> This tool is developed for educational purposes.
-Here it demonstrates how location phishing works.
-If anybody wants to gain unauthorized access to someones location, he/she may try out this at his/her own risk.
-You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
-The author is not responsible for any misuse of Location software!
+> Disclaimer: This tool is provided for educational purposes only.
+It serves as a demonstration of how location phishing works and does not encourage or endorse any unauthorized access to someone's location.
+By using this tool, you acknowledge that you assume full responsibility and are solely liable for any actions taken or consequences arising from its use.
+It is your responsibility to comply with all applicable laws and regulations.
+The author of this tool shall not be held responsible for any misuse, damage, or legal violations caused by the use of this software.
+Use it at your own risk and exercise caution and ethical considerations at all times.